 Kids know when you’re bored and annoyed, and they will react to it!

-These are just the most essential skills you need to work successfully with kids – there are many more, and perhaps you should look into them before making a career move.
+These are just the most essential skills you need to work successfully with children – there are many more, and perhaps you should look into them before making a career move.